Li-Jinjie/Li-Jinjie.github.io/_pages/Portfolio.md

 Hi!
 I am a **keen** amateur photographer! 📸

 I love traveling around the world, enjoying magnificent natural landscapes and talking with people everywhere🌏.
 I believe that pictures are the **BEST LANGUAGE** to record these wondrous journeys.
-You can find my favorite works on <a href="https://500px.com/vcg-lijinjie" target="_blank">my photography website</a>!
+You can find my favorite works on <a href="https://500px.com/vcg-lijinjie" target="_blank">my photography website</a>! (or click [here](https://500px.me/lijinjie))

 <a href="https://500px.com/vcg-lijinjie" target="_blank"><img src="https://s2.ax1x.com/2019/10/16/KkknHS.jpg" alt="KkknHS.jpg" border="0" /></a>